 9.3.2.2.
 Carbon monoxide (CO) analysis

 The carbon monoxide analyzer shall be of the non-dispersive infrared (NDIR) absorption type.
-When CO is measured from raw exhaust, FTIR or QCL analyzers can be used as an alternative to NDIR.
-As another alternative, either a FTIR or a QCL may be used, provided it meets the criteria specified in paragraphs 9.3.2.8. or 9.3.2.9., respectively.
+When CO is measured from raw exhaust, FTIR or QCL-IR analyzers can be used as an alternative to NDIR.
+As another alternative, either a FTIR or a QCL-IR may be used, provided it meets the criteria specified in paragraphs 9.3.2.8. or 9.3.2.9., respectively.

 9.3.2.3.
 Carbon dioxide (CO2) analysis

 The carbon dioxide analyzer shall be of the non-dispersive infrared (NDIR) absorption type.
-When CO2 is measured from raw exhaust, FTIR or QCL analyzers can be used as alternative to NDIR.
-As another alternative, either a FTIR or a QCL may be used, provided it meets the criteria specified in paragraph 9.3.2.8. or 9.3.2.9., respectively.
+When CO2 is measured from raw exhaust, FTIR or QCL-IR analyzers can be used as alternative to NDIR.
+As another alternative, either a FTIR or a QCL-IR may be used, provided it meets the criteria specified in paragraph 9.3.2.8. or 9.3.2.9., respectively.

 9.3.2.4.
 Hydrocarbon (HC) analysis